Electrical & Computer Engineering

 Undergraduate Prerequisites: ENG EK 307.

 Principles of diode, BJT, and MOSFET circuits.
 Graphical and analytical means of analysis.
 Piecewise linear modeling; amplifiers; digital inverters and logic gates.
 Biasing and small-signal analysis, microelectronic design techniques.
 Time-domain and frequency domain analysis and design.
 Includes lab.
-4 cr.

 ENG EC 412: Analog Electronics

 Undergraduate Prerequisites: ENG EC 410.

 Continuation of ENG EC 410.
 Topics include detailed analysis of differential amplifiers, design and principles of operational amplifier including multistage circuit structure, BJT, MOSFET, CMOS, and BiCMOS design principles, active filters and oscillators, negative and positive feedback, and power devices.
 Includes lab.

 Introduction to the fundamentals and design of computer systems.
 Topics covered include computer instruction sets, assembly language programming, arithmetic circuits, CPU design (data path and control, pipelining), performance evaluation, memory devices, memory systems including caching and virtual memory, and I/O. Project using design automation tools.
 Includes lab.

 Undergraduate Prerequisites: ENG EK 103 ; ENG EK 125 ; ENG EK 381.

 Linear regression.
 Maximum likelihood and maximum a posteriori estimation.
 Classification techniques, including na?ve Bayes, k-nearest neighbors, logistic regression, and support vector machines.
 Data visualization and feature extraction, including principal components analysis and linear projections.
 Clustering.
 Introduction to neural networks and deep learning.
 Discussion of other modern analysis methods.